bugguide/developer-docs/Local Development.md

 </VirtualHost>
 ```

+Restart Apache so it will read the new vhost.

 That's not enough, though.
 We need to have local DNS resolve the bugguide.test hostname to your machine.
 Do that by editing /etc/hosts and adding bugguide.test behind local.test:

 ```